-EDEXCEL: https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/mathematics-2017.html everything we use in our lives on a daily basis.
+EDEXCEL: Pearson Edexcel AS and A level Mathematics (2017) | Pearson gualifications everything we use in our lives on a daily basis.
 From using prime numbers for securing financial transactions on the internet to the logistical complications of timetabling our train networks to the mathematics of 4-D ultrasound scans during pregnancy.
 Further Mathematics takes your study of the subject beyond the requirements of the Mathematics course and gives a much wider range of content and higher degree of difficulty.